Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 [INFO] Final Memory: 24M/90M
 [INFO] ------------------------------------------------------------------------
 ```

-The build should be successful and you should have the JAR file created, in this case `events-0.0.1-SNAPSHOT.jar`, try
+You have successfully generated your first Spring Boot project.

-and run the Spring Boot app:
+Now that the JAR file has been created, in this case `events-0.0.1-SNAPSHOT.jar`, try and run the Spring Boot app:

 ```bash
 $ java -jar target/sdk5-demo-0.0.1-SNAPSHOT.jar